KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 Before the 31st of October:

-- adding the parameter `-ac_adaptivepow=1` enables AdaptivePoW for a newly created Smartchain
+- adding the parameter `-ac_adaptivepow=1` enables AdaptivePoW for a newly created Smart Chain
-- not adding the parameter doesn't have any effect for a newly created Smartchain
+- not adding the parameter doesn't have any effect for a newly created Smart Chain
-- existing Smartchains are not affected
+- existing Smart Chains are not affected

 After the 31st of October:

-- all the newly created Smartchains that are 100% PoW would by default have AdaptivePoW enabled.
+- all the newly created Smart Chains that are 100% PoW would by default have AdaptivePoW enabled.
-- if a newly created Smartchain never wants it, the parameter `-ac_adaptivepow=-1` should be used
+- if a newly created Smart Chain never wants it, the parameter `-ac_adaptivepow=-1` should be used
-- existing Smartchains are not affected
+- existing Smart Chains are not affected

 ## ac_algo